 But I do have free time, shouldn’t I write?

-You can do a lot of things during your free time.
+You can do a lot of things if you find yourself with more time than you thought you’d have.
 For example:

 1. Improve your posts

 First of all, you can improve your posts.
-Again, I’m not saying they have to be perfect, but rushing through them just to publish a post every day, it doesn’t do anyone any favours.
+Again, I’m not saying they have to be perfect, but rushing through them just to publish a post every day doesn’t do anyone any favours.

-Make sure they are quality posts before you get them out.
-And checking them out a couple more times before you publish, it’ll also give you more things to add.
+Make sure they are high-quality posts before you get them out.
+And checking them out a couple more times before you publish gives you more time to fix them or add more information.

 A little tip: Leave a few days between the first editing and the last one.
-You’ll notice easier any mistakes you might have missed.
+You’ll notice easier any mistakes you might have missed otherwise.

 2. Plan ahead